jonasbergqvist/saas-cms-visual-builder-workshop/README-8-Use-graphql-codegen.md

       npm run build

 You will now get an error when trying to build the application.
 This is because we haven't added any GraphQL queries yet.
+We will fix this in the next section.